Sidemount Diving Course Notes

 Many of these early sump explorers adopted an approach based upon a sturdy belt, with attached cam-band, that allowed a cylinder to be dropped in and carried alongside the outer thigh.
 This allowed them to crawl, or wriggle, through the dry cave sections, whilst presenting a secure method of attachment for passing through submerged areas.
 Swimming efficiency, reduced water resistance, trim and buoyancy control were not generally required due to the nature of those caves.
 At the time, this approach to ‘wet’ cave exploration was generally called the ‘English System’.

-During the 1970’s the ‘English system’ began to be incorporated by American cave diver, operating in Florida.
+During the 1970’s the ‘English system’ began to be incorporated by American cave divers, operating in Florida and Mexico.
 Those cave systems were predominantly ‘wet’ and involved prolonged swimming with SCUBA…thus, more emphasis was paid towards developing the diving performance of the system, in particular buoyancy and trim.
 Divers required buoyancy control devices for extended fining and began shifting the location of the cylinders from against the thigh, up to the armpit/against the torso.

 These exploratory level cave divers began by making their own systems, using and adapting ‘off-the-shelf’ SCUBA equipment for their needs or creating configurations ‘from scratch’, based upon webbing harnesses and improvised bladders for buoyancy.
-One popular approach to improvised bladders was the MSR Dromedary hydration system (like a ‘Camelbak’), which would be sewn/bolted to the rear of the harness and operated by orally inflating and deflating through the adapted ‘drinking tube’.
+This led to the ‘American’ style of sidemount BCD design.
+Where aluminum cylinders were more popular, a light weight approach using improvised bladders; such as the MSR Dromedary hydration system (like a ‘Camelbak’) was adapted.
+This was the modern ‘British’ system, in which improvised bladders would be sewn/bolted to the rear of a bare webbing harness and operated by orally inflating and deflating through the adapted ‘drinking tube’.

 The 1990′s – Release of First Commercial Rig